kubernetes:

 public Map<String, String> getPods(final @NotNull String namespace) {

-V1PodList v1PodList = coreV1Api.listNamespacedPod(namespace, null, null, null, null, null, null, null, null, null, null, false);
+V1PodList v1PodList = coreV1Api.listNamespacedPod(namespace, null, null, null, null, null, null, null, null, null, null, null);

 return v1PodList.getItems().stream()